JavaScriptKC/workshop/labs/REPL.md

 ## Starting the Node REPL

 To launch the Node REPL open a command prompt or terminal and execute ```node```.
-Once open, evaluate a few simple expressions
+Once open, evaluate a few simple expressions:

 ```JavaScript
 > 1 + 5